 \section{Introduction}

-The proton and neutron, collectively known as nucleons, lie at the heart of every nucleus and their properties and interactions are determined by the complex nature of the strong interaction.
-A central aim of on-going experimental and theoretical efforts is the understanding of the structure of the nucleon because it is a composite object made of three valence light quarks~\cite{Hofstadter:1955ae}.
-The electron scattering off nucleons, mostly protons, is a well developed experimental technique used in such studies and it has delivered, for instance, precise measurements of the electromagnetic form factors, see, e.g.\ Refs.\,\cite{Jones:1999rz, Gayou:2001qd, Punjabi:2005wq, Puckett:2010ac, Puckett:2011xg, Cates:2011pz, Puckett:2017flj}.
-While the electromagnetic form factors are relatively well determined, less constrained are the axial and induced-pseudoscalar form factors derived from the isovector axial-vector current that describes the neu\-trino-nucleon scattering process.
+The properties of the proton and neutron (nucleons) are determined by the strong interaction; and a central aim of on-going experimental and theoretical efforts is to understand their structure as composite objects made of three valence light quarks \cite{Hofstadter:1955ae}.
+Electron+nucleon scattering is a well developed experimental technique in such studies and it has delivered, for instance, precise measurements of nucleon electromagnetic form factors \cite{Jones:1999rz, Gayou:2001qd, Punjabi:2005wq, Puckett:2010ac, Puckett:2011xg, Cates:2011pz, Puckett:2017flj}.
+While they are relatively well determined, less constrained are the axial and induced-pseudoscalar form factors derived from the isovector axial-vector current that describes the neutrino-nucleon scattering process.
 These nucleon axial form factors are important quantities for the understanding of weak interactions, neutrino-nucleus scattering and parity violation experiments.